-To be elected, each nominee for director must receive the affirmative vote of a majority of the votes cast with respect to such nominee by the holders of the shares of common stock voting in person or by proxy at the annual meeting.
+Our bylaws provide for a majority vote standard in uncontested elections of directors.
+Therefore, to be elected at our 2017 annual meeting, which is an uncontested election, each nominee for director must receive the affirmative vote of a majority of the votes cast with respect to such nominee by the holders of the shares of common stock voting in person or by proxy at the annual meeting.

-In February 2013, we amended our bylaws to change the vote standard in uncontested elections of directors from a plurality of the votes cast to a majority of the votes cast.
 A majority of the votes cast means that the number of votes cast "for" a nominee for director must exceed the number of votes cast "against" that nominee.

-In contested elections of directors the vote standard will remain a plurality of the votes cast.
+In contested elections of directors the vote standard is a plurality of the votes cast.
 A contested election is an election in which the number of nominees for director exceeds the number of directors to be elected.